A sample chapter from my WIP Alone (working title). This chapter is not edited yet.

 Aleya hopped into the “horseless carriage.”
 Atticus slammed on the gas and the car peeled out.
 Min-yon chuckled as the car sped away.

 A few minutes later, the duo was clear of the crowd.
 Atticus turned to Aleya for a moment before returning his attention to what passed as a road.
 She noticed that the glimmer of Max in his eyes was somehow more pronounced now.
 “I’m not sure what’s going on or how I got here,” he said, “but I know a damsel in distress when I see one.”
 He gave Aleya a quick nod.
 “The name’s Ace.
 Ace Journeyman.”

-Joe Rover eBooks are available at many online retailers.
+Joe Rover eBooks are available at Barnes & Noble, Apple Books, and many other online retailers.